 This team is composed of the six members of the astronaut crew and the two back ups.
-The crew will perform an analogue space mission in all its components: training and thorough preparation; maintain and perform repairs of their base if needed; conduct scientific experiments and communicate with the ground team of MCC as would a regular space mission, during the 7-day analog mission in 2021.
+The crew will perform an analogue space mission in all its components: training and thorough preparation; maintain and perform repairs of their base if needed; conduct scientific experiments and communicate with the ground team of the MCC as would a regular astronaut crew.
 The back ups stand ready to replace an undisposed astronauts prior to launch and are therefore trained in the same manner as the crew.
-The astronauts have been drafted from students all around the globe whose level of study ranges from the bachelor to the PhD.
+The astronauts have been drafted from students all around the globe whose level of study ranges from bachelor to PhD.

 - Bachelor in Astronomy, 4 semesters at Universidad Católica de Chile